-- I. Four inches (4") clearance to the combustible floor. - 2.
-Zero-inch (0") clearance at the Isokern smoke domefront wall. - 3.
-One- and one-half inches (1 $\frac{1}{2}$ ") clearance at the Isokern firebox back walls and side walls. - 4.
-Two inches (2") minimum air space to combustibles at all ECO-STEEL or ECO-STEEL+ metal chimney.
+- 1. 7-1/2" clearance to the combustible floor. - 2.
+O" clearance at the Isokern smoke dome front wall. - 3.
+1-1/2" clearance at the Isokern firebox back walls and side walls. - 4.
+3" Clearance to unshielded insulation. - 5.
+2" minimum air space to combustibles at all ECO-STEEL or ECO-STEEL+ metal chimney.

-IMPORTANT: "Combustibles" are defined as "normal construction materials" and are considered to be wood framing materials, particle board, mill board, plywood subflooring, plywood paneling and wood flooring.
-Sheathing materials, such as plywood, particle board and drywall may cover the smoke dome front at zero-inch (0") clearance.
+IMPORTANT: "Combustibles" are defined as "normal construction materials" and are considered to be: wood framing materials, particle board, mill board, plywood sub- flooring, plywood paneling and wood flooring.
+Sheathing materials, such as plywood, particle board and drywall may cover the smoke dome front at zero inch (0") clearance.